pvandervelde/mindvortex/src/posts/2017-08-21-Software-development-pipeline-Design-introduction.md

 - August 30th: Replaced the term `correctness` with the term `accuracy` because that is a better description of the combined concepts of consistency and correctness.
-- August 30th: Added the link to the post providing the high level description on how to achieve accuracy for a development pipeline
+- September 4th: Added the link to the post providing the high level description on how to achieve accuracy for a development pipeline